 We will be asking students to spend 1 hour a day, 5 days a week, revising 3 subjects as directed by their homework timetable.
-The only exception to this is when they are asked to complete Sparx work or undertake practical homework for creative subjects.
+The only exception to this is when they are asked to complete Sparx work for maths or undertake practical homework for creative subjects.

-Teachers will direct students to learn certain parts of their knowledge organiser each week, and students will be informed of this via their Homework Planner.
+Teachers will direct students to learn certain parts of their knowledge organiser each week, and students will be informed of this via your child's account in Arbor.
 Regular retrieval practice will take place during lessons to allow teachers and students to reflect on how well core knowledge has been learnt.
 Teaching will then be adjusted based on the outcomes of the retrieval practice, ensuring that knowledge that requires further clarity to be re-taught.